-Sakhanh lived in Italy from 2002 until 2011, working as an electrician.
+Haisam Omar Sakhanh is a Syrian national.
+He lived in Italy from 2002 to 2011, working as an electrician.

 According to sources, in April 2012 in the Syrian north-western province of Idlib, a group of Syrian rebels killed seven captured soldiers.
 The victims were executed with their hands tied in their back, head in the ground.
 In September 2013, the New York Times released a video picturing this killing scene.
 Sakhanh was identified as one of the alleged executioner in that video.

-In June 2013, Sakhanh travelled to Sweden and applied for asylum, and obtained an official Swedish residency permit in October 2013.
+In June 2013, Sakhanh travelled to Sweden and filed for asylum.
+He obtained a Swedish residency permit in October 2013.

 On 11 March 2016, Sakhanh was arrested in the city of Karlskoga (Sweden) for alleged war crime committed in north-western Syria.
 On 14 March 2016, he was remanded in custody by a court in Orebro, pending further investigation.
 Haisam Omar Sakhanh was formally charged with war crime by the Swedish Office of the Prosecutor on 29 December 2016.
 His trial before the District Court of Stockholm was held from 11 January until 23 January 2017.